Prehistory: Daily Life

 Even after the glacial ice finally receded and continuous occupation began about 14,000 years ago, hunter-gatherers had no permanent homes.

-But recent discoveries of Mesolithic houses at Howick, Northumberland, and Star Carr, Yorkshire, dated to 8770–8460 BC, suggest that the wanderings of Mesolithic people followed an established pattern, taking them seasonally to the same places for hunting, fishing or winter shelter.
+But discoveries of huts at Howick in Northumberland, and Star Carr, Yorkshire, dated to 8770–8460 BC, suggest that the wanderings of some Mesolithic people followed a seasonal pattern.
+It’s thought that they visited the same places for hunting, fishing or winter shelter.

 The arrival of farming in Britain in about 4000 BC did not immediately transform these semi-nomads into year-round permanent settlers.
 More herdsmen than intensive arable farmers, Neolithic and early Bronze Age people continued to move around territories.
-These were now focused on great communal monuments like Belas Knap (Gloucestershire) and West Kennet Long Barrow (Wiltshire).
+These were now focused on great communal monuments like Belas Knap in Gloucestershire and West Kennet Long Barrow in Wiltshire.